cherzlieb/py-file-organizer/docs/README_en.md

 ## License

 This project is licensed under the MIT License.
-For more details, see the LICENSE file.
+See the LICENSE file for details.

 ## Changes

-The main changes are:
+Key changes include:

 - Updated project structure
 - New configuration method via `.env`
 - More precise description of date functionality
--   Addition of the new logging feature
+- Addition of new logging feature
--   Removal of the outdated `DOWNLOADS_FOLDER` reference
+- Removal of outdated `DOWNLOADS_FOLDER` reference
--   More accurate description of the module structure
+- More detailed module structure description